alronz/b2c-database-selection/MongoDB/Getting Started/underline_data_structures.md

 ##### Other data types:

-Min/ Max keys : This is used if you want to compete a value against either the min or max BSON fields.
+Min/ Max keys : This is used if you want to compute a value against either the min or max BSON fields.

-JavaScript : TThis datatype is used if you want to store some javascript code into the BSON document.
+JavaScript : This datatype is used if you want to store some javascript code into the BSON document.